timmyades3/HNG_TASK_1/README.md

 ### 5. Configure Environment Variables

-change the `.envexample` file in the project root  to `.env`, it contains necessary environment variables.
+Change the `.envexample` file in the project root to `.env`; it contains necessary environment variables.
 You can usually find these settings in your project's `settings.py` file.

 ### 6. Apply Database Migrations